saravanan30erd/opendistro_standalone_installation/README.md

 Refer the file `inventories/opendistro/group_vars/all/opendistro.yml` to change the default values for Open Distro installation.

-If you want to disable the opendistro security plugin installation completely
+You can customize the opendistro plugins installation by enable or disable it in config file `opendistro.yml`

     opendistro_security_install: false
     opendistro_security_install_kibana: false

+Note: By default, all the above mentioned plugins will be installed.

 Change the opendistro security plugin version

-    opendistro_plugin_version: 1.1.0.0
+    opendistro_plugin_version: 1.9.0.0

 You can set the reserved users(`admin` and `kibanaserver`) password using `admin_password` and `kibanaserver_password` variables.